-Newly relocated Montreal residents will likely come across these words within the first month if not the first week they've moved to the city.
+New residents to Montreal are likely to hear these words, "I'm going to the SAQ.
+Need anything?" within the first month, if not the first week, they've moved to the city.

 It's Montreal and the province Quebec's ubiquitous storefront source of all things alcoholic.
-And it's usually pronounced by its initials, S-A-Q. In English, that sounds like "ess-ay-cue" but in French, it's more like "ess-ah-queue."
-And some people --like me-- just say "sack," pronouncing it the way the acronym is spelled.
+And it's usually pronounced by its initials, S-A-Q. In English, that sounds like "ess-ay-cue," but in French, it's more like "ess-ah-queue."
+Then some people just say "sack," pronouncing it the way the acronym is spelled.

 Founded in 1921, the SAQ, or Société des alcools du Québec, which is French for Quebec Alcohol Corporation, is a crown corporation owned by the provincial government of Quebec.
 The SAQ has a legal monopoly on alcohol distribution in the province of Quebec, a mandated control on liquor sales to businesses as well as consumers.

-Can I Only Buy Wine for Household Consumption at SAQ Stores in Quebec?
+Can You Only Buy Wine for Household Consumption at SAQ Stores in Quebec?

-No. Residents can also buy alcoholic beverages at local dépanneurs, grocery stores, and supermarkets, but SAQ stores carry a superior wine selection than at other retail and food outlets in the province of Quebec.
-Click here for a list of wine recommendations available at the SAQ.
+No. Residents can also buy alcoholic beverages at local dépanneurs, grocery stores, and supermarkets although SAQ stores carry a superior wine selection than at other retail and food outlets in the province of Quebec.

 What About Spirits?

-Spirits -think vodka, rum, gin- are pretty much only available at SAQ stores.
+Spirits—think vodka, rum, and gin—are pretty much only available at SAQ stores.

 Beer is another story.
 The SAQ does sell interesting, hard-to-find beers but dépanneurs, food stores, and supermarkets generally carry a better selection of commercial beers, European imports as well as choice Quebec and Montreal-made microbrews.